digihunch/korthweb/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Latest Release](https://img.shields.io/github/v/release/digihunch/korthweb)](https://github.com/digihunch/korthweb/releases/latest)

-Korthweb project provides different approaches to deploy [Orthanc](https://www.orthanc-server.com/) on Kubernetes.
+Korthweb provides three options to deploy [Orthanc](https://www.orthanc-server.com/) on Kubernetes.
 Orthanc is an open-source application to ingest, store, display and distribute medical images.
-Korthweb is a sister project of [Orthweb](https://github.com/digihunch/orthweb), an deployment automation project for Orthanc on AWS.
+Korthweb focues on the deployment.
+It is a sister project of [Orthweb](https://github.com/digihunch/orthweb), an deployment automation project for Orthanc on AWS.

 ## TL;DR
-Users of this project may come from various backgrounds.
  The business requirement of this project is to deploy Orthanc (stateless app + database) on Kubernetes, to securely host DICOM and web workloads.
 To automate this effort, I have to incorporate the following configurations:

 * Ingress (Istio or Traefik) TLS termination on HTTP and TCP ports
 * Use Cert Manager to provision self-signed certificate